 This course is a continuation of American Sign Language 1.
 Receptive and expressive skills will be further developed through vocabulary enrichment, grammar, practice and interactive conversational exercises.
 Deaf Culture norms and traditions will be studied in this class.
+(CSU, UC)

-(CSU, UC) AMSL 104 (3.0 Units) Fingerspelling and Numbers Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass Recommended Preparation: AMSL 100.
+AMSL 104 (3.0 Units)

+Fingerspelling and Numbers

+Term Hours: 54 Lec, 0 Lab

+Letter Grade or Pass/No Pass

 Introduction to the American manual alphabet (fingerspelling), including numbers, loan signs, acronyms, and abbreviations commonly used in the Deaf community.
 Extensive drills and practice in both expressive and receptive skills.
+(CSU)

-(CSU) AMSL 110 (3.0 Units) Introduction to Deaf Culture Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass Introduction to Deaf Culture examines the experience of a minority culture--its common past, present debates, and promise for the future.
+AMSL 110 (3.0 Units) Introduction to Deaf Culture Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass

+Introduction to Deaf Culture examines the experience of a minority culture-its common past, present debates, and promise for the future.
 Deaf cultural values, characteristics and dynamics will be discussed as well as issues related to minority dynamics.
 Organizations and individual perceptions of self in relation to group identity, along with political views as examined through articles, books, and videotapes.
+(CSU, UC)

-(CSU, UC) AMSL 112 (3.0 Units) Interpreting as a Profession Term Hours: 54 Lec, 0 Lab Letter Grade Only Recommended Preparation: AMSL 100.
+AMSL 112 (3.0 Units) Interpreting as a Profession Term Hours: 54 Lec, 0 Lab Letter Grade Only

 This course provides a historical framework for the principles, roles, responsibilities, and standard practices of the interpreting profession.
 Instruction on national testing standards, preparation for certification, and the necessity of ethics as outlined in the Interpreting Code of Ethics.
+(CSU)

-(CSU) AMSL 200 (3.0 Units) American Sign Language 3 Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass Recommended Preparation: AMSL 102.
+AMSL 200 (3.0 Units) American Sign Language 3 Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass

-Continues development of American Sign Language conversational skills.
-Techniques of facial expression, body movement, and specialization as it relates to American Sign Language and Deaf Culture will be studied.
+Continues development of American Sign Language conversational skills, and awareness of specific ASL linguistic structures.
+Techniques of facial grammar, role shift, and classifier use as it relates to American Sign Language and Deaf Culture will be studied.
 (CSU, UC)

-AMSL 202 (3.0 Units)

-American Sign Language 4

-Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass
+AMSL 202 (3.0 Units) American Sign Language 4 Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass

-Recommended Preparation: AMSL 200.

 The course is a continuation of the American Sign Language skills and fluency developed in AMSL 200.
 The course increases or strengthens students' expressive and receptive vocabulary competency; however, the major focus of the course continues to be on the expansion of students' skills in the idiomatic usage of conversational ASL, awareness of ASL grammar, usage and syntax, and facility in expressive sign language at the intermediate level.
 The students will expand their knowledge and understanding of Deaf Culture.
+(CSU, UC)

-(CSU, UC) AMSL 204 (3.0 Units) American Sign Language 5 Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass Recommended Preparation: AMSL 202.
+AMSL 204 (3.0 Units) American Sign Language 5 Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass

 AMSL 204 continues, at the intermediate level, the development of the American Sign Language proficiency students acquired in AMSL 202.
 Students continue to expand their awareness of ASL conventions, grammar, and vocabulary, including a continued review of topical signs and idioms.
 Students develop a greater competency in their receptive understanding of extended ASL discourse and in their expression of extended ideas, concepts and stories in ASL.
 Their expressive competency in discussion of ideas includes an expression of their understanding of Deaf culture.
 Students continue the growth of their technical awareness of Deaf culture and ASL linguistics.
 (CSU, UC)

 AMSL 210 (3.0 Units)

 Interpreting American Sign Language 1

-Term Hours: 54 Lec, 0 Lab Letter Grade or Pass/No Pass
+Term Hours: 54 Lec, 0 Lab

-Recommended Preparation: AMSL 204.
+Letter Grade or Pass/No Pass